 Public transportation on Crete can be tedious so we highly recommend renting a car so you don’t miss out on any of the best spots.
 Plus, it is nice to be able to set your schedule.
 We find that Discover Cars usually has the best deals in the area.

-There are no hotels at Preveli Beach and overnight camping is prohibited.
-There are a few rooms available in Drimiskiano Amoudi but most of the nearest hotels are found in Plakias Bay, from where it is either a short drive or scenic boat ride.
+There are no hotels right on Preveli Beach and overnight camping is prohibited.
+Many people stay at one of the many hotels in Plakias Bay, from where it is either a short drive or scenic boat ride.

 Coming by car from the west you will pass Plakias, then reach Preveli Monastery, then make your way a few kilometres down to the parking lot at the end of the cliffs.
 This road is narrow and winding but paved the whole way.